open-edge-insights/ts-telegraf/README.md

 **Brief description of the configuration**.
 Like any other EII service Telegraf has 'config' and 'interfaces'  sections.  "interfaces" are the eii interface details.
 Let's have more information of "config" section.

-config :  Contains eii messagebus output plugin (**"publisher1"**).
-In the above sample configuration, the **"publisher1"** is an instance name.
+config :  Contains eii messagebus output plugin (**"publisher"**).
+In the above sample configuration, the **"publisher"** is an instance name.
 This instance name is referenced from the Telegraf's configuration file [config/Telegraf/Telegraf.conf](./config/Telegraf/Telegraf.conf)

 - measurements : This is an array of measurements configuration, where user specifies, which measurement data should be published in msgbus.
 - profiling : This is to enable profiling mode of this plugin (value can be either "true" or "false").